mesonbuild/meson/docs/markdown/Reference-manual.md

    jar_object jar(name, list_of_sources, ...)
 ```

 Build a jar from the specified Java source files.
-Keyword arguments are the same as executable's, with the addition of `main_class` which specifies the main class to execute when running the jar with `java -jar file.jar`.
+Keyword arguments are the same as [`executable`](#executable)'s, with the addition of `main_class` which specifies the main class to execute when running the jar with `java -jar file.jar`.

 ### join_paths()